-1. Get to know your community.
+1. Get to know your community

 It’s not enough to have people dig what you do.
 If you don’t take time to listen and learn, you won’t hold anyone’s interest.
 Worse, you can lose them when campaigns or communication don’t apply to them.
 Understanding the individuals who make up an online community is important for success.
 When you take time to learn names and interests customers become evangelists.
 Take time to read feedback or comments on social media.
 Respond to online reviews, whether negative or positive.
 Say “please” and “thank you,” using first names whenever possible.
 When you care about people, they’ll care about you.

 For every popular social network, there are three more that faded away, taking your hard-fought community building efforts with them.
 The thing about social networks is that they don’t belong to you and someone can pull the plug at any time.
 Users can grow bored and stop using the network or move on to the next big thing.
-Using a community building app or hosting your community on your own platform means your people always have a place to interact.
+Using a community building software or hosting your community on your own platform means your people always have a place to interact.

-3. Hold your online community close.
+3. Hold your online community close

 It can be tempting to set up pages on all the popular social networks.
 After all, the experts tell us we need to go where the people are.
 Except that there are so many platforms, you risk thinning out your community.
 When people scatter it’s hard to get them back together again.